JoeStrout/Farmtronics/ROADMAP.md

 ## Coming Soon

+- Bots no longer lose their inventory when picked up.
 - You can get or set the name of a bot as `bot.name`, and these names persist across saves and pick-up/set-down.
+- Tile information (e.g. from `bot.ahead` or `Location.tile` now includes characters (players and NPCs).

 ## Unscheduled Future Version